 - Use aspiration to make words stand out.

-If you want to succeed in the job application process, you should take care about every aspect and ensure that everything is flawless: your resume, cover letter, and your preparation for a job interview.
+If you want to succeed in the job application process, you should take care of every aspect and ensure that everything is flawless: your resume, cover letter, and your preparation for a job interview.

 You can ask friends or family to read through your motivation letter and resume as a second pair of eyes and to suggest some improvements.
 They can take a fresh glance and notice something very small but important.
-So take care of words you use and the whole look of your paper.
+So take care of the words you use and the whole look of your paper.